tetframework/django-tonnikala/README.md

 Django integration for [the one-ton templating language](https://github.com/tetframework/tonnikala).

-To use, install (with `python setup.py install`) and configure your settings:
+To use, install (with `pip install django-tonnikala` or `python setup.py install`) and configure your settings:

 ```python
 TEMPLATES = [